Frequently Asked Questions for Prospective Students.

 5. Is the PsyD program accredited?

-Yes - CIIS is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-SASC), which is one of six regional accrediting associations in the United States.
+Our program applied for accreditation by the American Psychological Association on June 1, 2016.
+We have been approved to schedule an APA site visit during the Fall 2016 semester.
+CIIS is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-SASC), which is one of six regional accrediting associations in the United States.
 A degree such as ours, from a regionally accredited institution, is sufficient for licensure in California and many other states.
-Question # 8 provides more information about licensing.
-The PsyD program is no longer accredited by the APA.
+Please see Question # 8 for more information about licensing.

 6. What is the APA?

 The American Psychological Association is a professional organization whose members are doctoral level Psychologists in the United States and Canada.
 Not all Psychologists belong to the APA.
 Although APA is not a government agency, APA Commission on Accreditation has been approved by the U.S. Department of Education to accredit doctorate programs in clinical psychology.
 For more information about APA Accreditation, please see their web page.

 7. What does the program plan to do about APA?

 8. Can I get licensed as a psychologist in my state without a degree from an APA accredited program?

 Graduates of the PsyD program at CIIS are eligible for licensure as Psychologists in California and many other states.
 Students interested in applying for licensure in states other than California are encouraged to refer to the state-by-state listing of licensing requirements available at www.asppb.org/pubs/handbookusr.asp.

 A handful of states have more stringent, APA-specific requirements, according to the ASPPB (Association of State and Provincial Psychology Boards) Handbook of Licensing and Certification Requirements.